-Why did we start the Internship Program?
+Why did we start the Cloneshouse African Internship Program?

 Cloneshouse is always seeking passionate, goal-oriented, diligent individuals who are interested in the growing field of Monitoring and Evaluation and are willing to invest time and effort to learn the theoretical and practical aspects of the various Monitoring and Evaluation components; including the best practices that are obtainable per time.

-As a for-profit consulting firm, we rolled out the Cloneshouse Internship Program (CIP) for the first time in October 2019 to fill the gaps of emerging evaluators that have been identified from our past work.
+As a for-profit consulting firm, we rolled out the Cloneshouse African Internship Program (CAIP) for the first time in October 2019 to fill the gaps of emerging evaluators that have been identified from our past work.
 We had two females on that first-ever batch which was not pre-determined in any way, as only female applicants of the opportunity turned for the screening test.
 Since then, we have been fortunate to have a blend of both genders follow through the entire process and join the program.

 Who is Eligible?

-Cloneshouse Internship Program typically seeks candidates with both experience and inexperience in data collection activities and data quality analysis, e-learning on basic and results-based monitoring and evaluation, ex-post evaluation, learning studies, impact evaluation, MEL capacity strengthening, proposal writing, report writing.
+The Cloneshouse African Internship Program typically seeks candidates with both experience and inexperience in data collection activities and data quality analysis, e-learning on basic and results-based monitoring and evaluation, ex-post evaluation, learning studies, impact evaluation, MEL capacity strengthening, proposal writing, report writing.
 It is with pleasure that we open the opportunity up to not just people with experience in the field but also to those who are looking to begin their career in Monitoring and Evaluation.

 How many Interns per Cohort?